 Is there an environmentally acceptable alternative to wood?

-From New Zealand Tree grower February 2016
+Wink Sutton, New Zealand Tree Grower February 2016.

 In the 1990s I was on a two-year secondment to the Canadian Forest Service from Fletcher Challenge Forests.
 On a mid-term return to New Zealand I had a meeting with one of the leaders of the New Zealand’s environmental movement.
 After 10 minutes of general discussion she stated that she did not like what Fletcher Challenge was doing in Canada.
 Instead of defending Canadian forestry practices I responded along the lines that part of my responsibility in Fletcher Challenge was to evaluate alternatives to wood − these may provide excellent investment opportunities for the company.

 As an environmental leader I then asked her, perhaps unfairly in hindsight, what she would recommend as an environmentally acceptable alternative to wood.